joaopalmeiro/reading-notes/python/README.md

 ## Commands

 - `python <script>.py 2> <log>.log`: `2>` is used here to redirect the standard error stream to a file.
-- Check the maximum number of open file descriptors: `ulimit -n`
+- Check the maximum number of open file descriptors (on the command line): `ulimit -n`

 ## Snippets